Welcome to Spotlight, our series for showcasing customer projects.

-When the project is finished, the tinted epoxy vein will look like a river has been sealed beneath the final epoxy flood coat that ultimately covers the entire project.
+When the project is finished, the tinted epoxy vein will look like a river has been sealed beneath the final epoxy flood coat that covers the entire project.

 The concept isn't limited to river tables.

-For instance, some users will mix and pour tinted epoxy into a large mold to create their own decorative epoxy art, suitable for hanging on walls or displaying on furniture.
+For instance, some users will mix and pour tinted epoxy into a large casting mold to create their own decorative epoxy art, suitable for hanging on walls or displaying on furniture.

-Since deep pour epoxy is also useful as a general casting resin, you'll often see embedded objects in projects that require it.
-For instance, you can combine these ideas to put pebbles, shells, and faux greenery to represent aquatic plants around and within the vein of your epoxy river table.
+Since deep pour epoxy is also excellent as a general casting resin, you'll often see embedded objects in projects that require it.

+You can combine small objects such as pebbles, shells, and faux greenery to represent aquatic plants around and within the vein of your epoxy river table.
 A little effort can go a long way if you've decided on a particular theme for your river table project.

 You don't need to limit yourself to aquatic color tones.

-By mixing in the colors of your choice, whether blue, orange, black, or white, etc., you can create something truly unique that represents your aesthetic style.
+By mixing in the colors of your choice, whether blue, orange, black, white, etc., you can create something truly unique that represents your aesthetic style.
 Put your imagination on display with a palette of tones that fits your preferences.

 Take a look at these next few photos.
 Perhaps they'll inspire you!

 Have questions?
-Want planning advice?
+Want advice?
 Contact us!

 Our epoxy experts are available to provide support and assistance with both project planning and making sure you have the appropriate tools and supplies you'll need to get the job done.